tam17aki/music-esprit-python/README.md

 [3] R.O.
 Schmidt, “Multiple emitter location and signal parameter estimation,” IEEE Trans.
 Antennas and Propagat., vol. AP-34, no. 3, pp. 276-280, 1986.

 [4] A. Barabell, "Improving the resolution performance of eigenstructure-based direction-finding algorithms," ICASSP '83.
 IEEE International Conference on Acoustics, Speech, and Signal Processing, Boston, MA, USA, 1983, pp. 336-339, doi: 10.1109/ICASSP.1983.1172124.

+[5] R. Roy and T. Kailath, "ESPRIT-estimation of signal parameters via rotational invariance techniques," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 7, pp. 984-995, 1989.